Top 14 Venture Capital Firms Backing Financial Exchanges Startups

 10. Lemnos VC

-Lemnos VC is a San Francisco-based firm that provides seed and early-stage capital, with a clear emphasis on hardware and deep technology startups.
-They are known for backing founders who are tackling complex engineering problems from the ground up.
+Lemnos VC is a venture capital firm that provides seed and early-stage funding to companies building complex technology.
+They are known for backing founders who are tackling ambitious hardware and software challenges from the very beginning.

 - Investment stages: Seed, Early Stage Venture

-- Industries of focus: Hardware, Deep Technology, Financial Services, and companies in the Financial Exchanges sector
+- Industries of focus: Hardware, Deep Technology, Financial Services, and companies in the financial exchanges space

 - Founded: 2011